Scaling Playbook14 min readLast reviewed

 Specific numbers we run by account stage.

-Stage 1 (cold launch, $50-100/day): tROAS 1.8-2.2x revenue.
-Smart Bidding is reading the room.
-Targets above this stop bidding entirely.
+Stage 1 (cold launch, $50-100/day): no tROAS target.
+Let the campaign find what works.
+Targets above this stop bidding entirely before you have enough data to judge anything.

-Stage 3 (scale, $1K-3K/day): tROAS 2.8-4.0x revenue.
+Stage 3 (scale, $1K-3K/day): tROAS 2.8-4.0x revenue with room below actual.
 Margin ROAS target 1.8-2.6x.
 Or drop tROAS entirely and run Maximize conversion value if conversion volume is high enough.

 Cap these targets at 90% of the margin breakeven.
 Aspirational tROAS targets just stop Smart Bidding from bidding at all.
 We see this constantly on accounts that come to us "broken" - the bidding strategy is fine, the targets are unrealistic.